,

 “It is a truly inclusive school that values all children as individuals."

-• Deborah Owen - Associate Governor
+• Deborah Owen - Co-opted Governor

 Deborah Owen was a parent governor from 2004 until 2013, when her younger son moved on to secondary school.
 She remains with the Board as an Associate Governor.
 She is employed at the English as an Additional Language Service in East Sussex, and does freelance work for the British Council as EAL Resources Coordinator.
 At Carlton Hill she is a member of the Teaching, Learning and Standards Committee, and an active participant in PTA activities.